-If a configuration document already exists, a dialog box appears which advises you that you may not create another one and (when you click the OK button) cancels the action:
+If a configuration document already exists, starting with NotesTracker Version 5.2 the above button is hidden and only the "Edit the Configuration Document" button appears, but in prior releases a dialog box gets displayed, advising you that you may not create duplicate configuration document, and when you click the OK button the action is cancelled:

-Note: it still is possible for duplicate configuration documents to appear later.
+Note: experience shows that it is possible for multiple configuration documents to appear.
 Most likely this will be caused by replication errors, which might occur occasionally.
 (Duplicates might also arise from save conflicts, or from document copy-and-paste operations.)